Fact-checked by the CapitalLendingNews editorial team

 Are CD rates higher than high-yield savings accounts right now?

 Yes, slightly.
-As of July 2025, top 12-month CDs offer up to 5.00% APY, edging out the best high-yield savings accounts at 4.75% APY.
+Top 12-month CDs offer up to 5.00% APY, edging out the best high-yield savings accounts at 4.75% APY.
 The gap is small, but CDs also provide the added benefit of a rate that cannot drop before maturity.

 Is it safe to put money in a CD or high-yield savings account?